Mahfuzur Rahman Khan

 Mahfuzur Rahman Khan, aka, Mahfoozur Rahman Khan (10 May 1949 – 6 December 2019), was a Bangladeshi cinematographer having received the Bangladesh National Film Award for Best Cinematography a record breaking ten times during his career.
-Though he was also a film director, actor and producer, he was most famously remembered for working behind the camera in films directed by Humayun Ahmed and other legendary film makers including Shibli Sadik and Alamgir Kumkum.
+Though he was also a film director, actor and producer, he was most remembered for working behind the camera in films directed by Humayun Ahmed and other film makers including Shibli Sadik and Alamgir Kumkum.

 Family

-Khan was born 10 May 1949 to the renowned family of Hakim Habib Ur Rahman Road in Old Dhaka.
+Khan was born 10 May 1949 to the family of Hakim Habib Ur Rahman Road in Old Dhaka.
 He was the eldest of six brothers and three sisters.
 From a young age Mahfouz was drawn to photography, very much inspired by the photographs his father took with his 120 film box camera.
 Before he was sent to boarding school at Dhaka Residential Model College, Mahfouz inherited his father's camera.
-Back then, it would take a week for photos to come back from the developers and there was much anticipation.
-When his friends saw his photographs, he would receive many compliments and much praise from them.

 He was husband to Dr Nirafat Alam Shipra who made major contributions in her field of working with deaf children in education.
 She died from cancer in 2001.